fredrik-rose/GameEngine/README.md

   constant surface normals.
 Then it is possible to test if the projections get the correct size in the image and that they occlude eachother correctly.
 It is also a good idea to test that objects behind the camera or outside the frame are handled correctly.
+* Use threads to speed up rendering of objects
+* Add tools that can extract heap usage (valgrind Massif) and stack usage (maybe use gcc -fstack-usage in combination with [cflow](https://www.gnu.org/software/cflow/manual/cflow.html) and write a Python script that walks the cflow graph and collects stack usage information from the compiler output).